As a leader, you motivate and inspire others (one would assume!). But what motivates you?

-Have you ever wished you could motivate yourself a bit more?
+Have you ever wished you could fire yourself up just a little more?

 Now is always a good time to motivate yourself, but I believe it starts ‘before the morning’.